gogins/csound-cxx-opcodes/README.md

 The `clang_invoke` opcode was inspired by the [`faustgen`](https://csound.com/docs/manual/faustgen.html) opcodes.

+At this time, only one LLVM context and ORC compiler may exist in a single Csound process.
+The results of running two Csound performances from a single process, where both use the Clang opcodes, are undefined.

 # clang_compile

 `clang_compile` - Compiles C/C++ source code into a module, and executes it at